AIDS Health Project Launch Project

 AHP-Red_Study1

-Since 2001 I have been the in-house graphic designer at the UCSF AIDS Health Project, creating a broad array of materials including newsletters, banners, ads, promo cards, annual reports, web design, fund-raising materials and more.
+As the graphic designer at the UCSF Alliance Health Project for almost 20 years, I created a broad array of materials including websites, ads, fundraising materials, promotions of every kind, newsletters, banners, postcards, annual reports, and more.

-The AIDS Health Project, founded in 1984, is one of the oldest AIDS service organizations in the United States.
-It serves more than 8,000 clients per year, employs approximately 100 full- and part-time employees, and has an annual budget of about $6 million.
+The Alliance Health Project, founded in 1984, is one of the oldest AIDS service organizations in the United States.
+It serves more than 8,000 clients per year, employs approximately 100+ full- and part-time staff, and has an annual budget of about $8 million.
 AHP is a program of the Department of Psychiatry of the University of California San Francisco and is affiliated with San Francisco General Hospital.
-The AIDS programs of both of these institutions are ranked among the best in the United States.
+The AIDS programs of both of these institutions are ranked among the best in the world.

-AHP is one of the primary providers of HIV-related mental health care in San Francisco.
-AHP serves people with HIV disease, HIV-negative people, the friends, family members, and partners of people with HIV disease, and HIV caregivers.
-In this capacity, AHP has pioneered many of the mental health interventions used to serve people with HIV and those seeking to remain uninfected.
-To share these experiences and magnify the effects of our expertise, AHP is a leading developer of HIV-related publications and training programs for people working with HIV.
+AHP provides the full range of mental health services and support to the entire LGBTQ community as well as those living with and affected by HIV.
+AHP pioneered many of the mental health interventions used to serve people with HIV and those seeking to remain uninfected.
+To share these experiences and magnify the effects of their expertise, AHP is a leading developer of mental health-related publications and training programs for people working with HIV and the LGBTQ communities.